RishiDusane/ai-interview-copilot/README.md

 - Typing animation dots while AI is generating
 - Smooth slide-in evaluation cards
 - Auto-scroll to latest message
+- User name displayed in header with logout button
 - Keyboard shortcuts: `Enter` to send · `Shift+Enter` for new line

 </details>